ccamel/awesome-ccamel/README.md

 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI
 - [open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) - OpenMetadata is a unified metadata platform for data discovery, data observability, and data governance powered by a central metadata repository, in-depth column level lineage, and seamless team collaboration.
 - [open-sauced/hot](https://github.com/open-sauced/hot) - 🍕The site that recommends the hottest projects on GitHub.
-- [openclaw/clawhub](https://github.com/openclaw/clawhub) - Skill Directory for OpenClaw
+- [openclaw/clawhub](https://github.com/openclaw/clawhub) - Skill + Plugin Registry for OpenClaw
 - [openclaw/lobster](https://github.com/openclaw/lobster) - Lobster is a Openclaw-native workflow shell: a typed, local-first “macro engine” that turns skills/tools into composable pipelines and safe automations—and lets Openclaw call those workflows in one step.
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞
 - [openid/AppAuth-JS](https://github.com/openid/AppAuth-JS) - JavaScript client SDK for communicating with OAuth 2.0 and OpenID Connect providers.